LegendaryLinux/arch76-oryxpro5/README.md

 Reboot the system and log in as root.

-You should confirm the `i915` driver for the Intel GPU is loaded and in use.
+You should confirm the `i915` and `nouveau` drivers are in use.
-You should also see the `nouveau` driver has been loaded, but is not in use:
 ```bash
 lspci -k | grep -A 3 VGA
 ```

-With any luck, your output will look like:
+With any luck, your output will look something like:
 ```bash
 00:02.0 VGA compatible controller: Intel Corporation UHD Graphics 630 (Mobile)
     Subsystem: CLEVO/KAPOK Computer UHD Graphics 630 (Mobile)